danny@intricatecloud:~/blog$ cat << EOF

 Get Client ID and Secret

-Theres a warning that says ss of June 2025, you can no longer view your client secret after you leave this page.
+Theres a warning that says as of June 2025, you can no longer view your client secret after you leave this page.
 For the purpose of this walkthrough, we don't need it.
 If you wind up needing it later, you can click on Add Secret to create a new one.
 However, I'm still able to get to it in the screenshot.

 At this point, you have a Client ID available and you can proceed!

-2. Add the Google Sign-In Button
+Add the Google Sign-In Button

 You can start with an empty index.html file with the contents below